Rezashatery/CICD-Tutorial/CICD Learning Tutorial.md

     ◦ Commit changes to Git with git add and git commit, ◦ Push metadata to Git with git push,
     ◦ Push the updated data file to the DVC remote with dvc push.

+### DVC Pipelines

+**DVC Pipelines Overview:**
+DVC pipelines offer a structured way to reproduce machine learning (ML) workflows through a series of defined steps, or stages.
+**Need for a Data Pipeline:**
+In ML workflows, data needs processing (e.g., filtering, cleaning, transformation) before model training.
+DVC pipelines streamline this by allowing steps to be rerun only when dependencies change.
+This creates a dependency graph, or Directed Acyclic Graph (DAG), where each step depends on the output of the previous.
+**DVC Pipelines Structure:**
+DVC pipelines are defined in the dvc.yaml file, with stages including:
+    ◦ deps (dependencies) such as raw data or scripts, ◦ cmd (command) to execute the stage,
+    ◦ outs (outputs) like processed data, model artifacts, and metrics.
+DVC pipelines can also integrate into GitHub Actions for workflow automation in ML projects.
+**Defining Pipeline Stages:**
+The dvc stage add command is used to create stages in dvc.yaml.
+Each stage specifies its name (-n), dependencies (-d), outputs (-o), and execution command.
+**Dependency Graphs:**
+Stages, like preprocessing and training, can be connected to form a dependency graph, with output from one stage serving as input for another.
+**Reproducing a Pipeline:**
+Using dvc repro, the pipeline is reproduced sequentially.
+A dvc.lock file is generated, capturing the pipeline state and is typically committed to Git to track current pipeline results.
+**Caching Results:**
+DVC skips unchanged steps during reruns, utilizing caching, which is especially beneficial for complex DAGs with multiple dependencies.
+**Visualizing the Pipeline:**
+The dvc dag command visualizes the pipeline stages as a connected graph, aiding in understanding workflow structure.
+**Summary:**
+DVC pipelines streamline ML workflows by identifying necessary steps for execution and using caching to avoid rerunning unchanged steps.
+Key files include dvc.yaml for pipeline setup and dvc.lock to log the current pipeline state, enabling CI/CD workflows in ML projects.